filipizydorczyk/mcapi/README.md

 checkstyle -c ./linter.xml ./**/*.java
 ```

+It's temporary solution one day it will be included as maven plugin.

 The only diffence between google config and this one is that javadoc comments are not required and Indentation is changed from 2 to 4.

 ## Why Docker